 - A/B test: AMP supports A/B testing, which advertisers agree is one of the most effective ways to determine the highest converting version of a web page.
 Compare one post-click landing page to the other, generate equal traffic, and control for confounding variables over no less than a month, and at the end, you may have yourself a new high-performing page.
 The ability to AB test comes built-in with Instapage, too, and it’s easier than ever to set up.

 How will you use Facebook and AMP?

 At the intersection of Facebook and AMP is speed.
-Benefit from a boost by Facebook for your AMP adoption, and drive your users to your post-click experience faster than ever before.
+Benefit from a boost by Facebook for your AMP adoption, and drive your users to your post-click landing page faster than ever before.
 Remember, just a 3 second load time will deter 40% of internet users from waiting for your page.